Scaling limit of the directional conductivity of random resistor networks on simple point processes: Introduction

 Our target has been to achieve a universal qualitative result, hence our theorems apply to a large variety of geometric structures.
-In particular we obtain the scaling limit of the conductivity for the resistor network on the supercritical percolation cluster on $\bbZ^d$, providing a solution to the the open Problem~1.18 in \cite{Bi} which goes far beyond Bernoulli bond percolation (cf. also \cite{Abe,CC,GK,Ke} and references therein).
-As a byproduct, we get also a proof of the strictly positivity of $D$ for this model alternative to the original one in \cite{demasi}.
+In particular we obtain the scaling limit of the conductivity for the resistor network on the supercritical percolation cluster on $\bbZ^d$, providing a solution to the open Problem~1.18 in \cite{Bi} and going far beyond Bernoulli bond percolation (cf. also \cite{Abe,CC,GK,Ke} and references therein).
+As a byproduct, we get also a proof of the strictly positivity of $D$ for this model alternative to the original one in \cite{demasi} (in general, our results can be used to derive the non degeneracy of $D$ from information on the disjoint crossings in the resistor network as in Section~\ref{ciuffolotto}).
 Our results cover also the MA resistor network allowing to extend to its asymptotic directional conductivities the bounds in agreement with Mott's law \eqref{mott-law} previously obtained in \cite{CP1,FM,FSS} for Mott's random walk as detailed in Corollary \ref{daie} in Section \ref{sec_examples} (Theorem \ref{teo1} will be used also to fully prove Mott's law for several environments in ~\cite{Mott_sinfonia}).
 For the standard conductance model on $\bbZ^d$ our results improve the existing ones (see~\cite{Koz} and the discussion below).
-The above examples are discussed in Section \ref{sec_examples}.
-We also mention some other examples, as resistor networks on crystal lattices, on Delaunay triangulations, on supercritical clusters in continuum percolation.
+The above examples, \rosso{admissible stationary stochastic lattices and periodic structures are treated in Section \ref{sec_examples}, together with a brief discussion of} other examples, as \rosso{random} resistor networks on crystal lattices, on Delaunay triangulations \cite{FT}, on supercritical clusters in continuum percolation \rosso{\cite{MR}}.
 We point out that there isn't a prototype random resistor network to deal with as a leading example.
-For example, the underlying graph of the MA resistor network is the complete graph on an infinite simple point process, which is completely different from the supercritical percolation cluster.
+For example, the underlying graph of the MA resistor network is the complete graph on an infinite simple point process, which is completely different from the supercritical percolation cluster \rosso{on $\bbZ^d$}.
 This geometric heterogeneity requires a geometric abstract setting to get the desired universality.